cryptopunksnotdead/punks.journal/sorry-sorry-sorry.md

 Sometimes repeating helps to highlight the message.
 Example:

-This [Comma-Separated Values (CSV) RFC 4180] memo provides information for the internet community.
+This [Comma-Separated Values (CSV) RFC 4180 Memo] provides information for the internet community.

-IT DOES NOT SPECIFY AN INTERNET STANDARD OF ANY KIND.
+- IT DOES NOT SPECIFY AN INTERNET STANDARD OF ANY KIND.
-IT DOES NOT SPECIFY AN INTERNET STANDARD OF ANY KIND.
+- IT DOES NOT SPECIFY AN INTERNET STANDARD OF ANY KIND.
-IT DOES NOT SPECIFY AN INTERNET STANDARD OF ANY KIND.
+- IT DOES NOT SPECIFY AN INTERNET STANDARD OF ANY KIND.

 Just repeating it three times in case you missed it, see https://www.ietf.org/rfc/rfc4180.txt

-> Maybe list the edge-cases you have discovered yourself, you _____?
+> Maybe list the edge cases you have discovered yourself, you _____?

-Here are some edge-cases to start off:
+Here are some edge cases to start off:
 - `1, "2",3`    # leading space before quote
 - `1,"2" ,3`    # trailing space after quote
 - `1,2'3",4`    # "unquoted non-leading" quote in value